 Penclic claims the R3 helps stave off RSI by allowing your wrist to rest at a more natural, comfortable position on the desk, rather than hunched up into a claw.
 The base operates essentially like a normal mouse, which you move across the desk, but you hold the stem much like you would a pen.

 We haven't developed RSI yet, but that probably doesn't tell you much.
-What we can say is that after a tricky adjustment period of a couple of days we learnt to use the R3 just as quickly as any other mouse and found it impressively comfortable to use.
+What we can say is that after a tricky adjustment period of a couple of days we learned to use the R3 just as quickly as any other mouse and found it impressively comfortable to use.

-It's powered by a single AAA battery, and comes with a rechargeable one included, topped up via Micro-USB.
+It's powered by a single AAA battery and comes with a rechargeable one included, topped up via Micro-USB.